Sponsored by the CTEQ Collaboration and Michigan State University

 The nomination should include the following:

-The application website will become available in Spring 2023.
-Nominators can suggest an award citation for their nominee.
 Nominations will remain active for one additional year and can be updated.
-The recipient will be selected by the CTEQ Collaboration and will be notified in December 2023.
+The deadline for nominations is October 15, 2024.
+The recipient will be selected by the CTEQ Collaboration and will be notified in December 2024.

 Information for contributing to the Wu-Ki Tung Award Fund can be found here